-Responding with solidarityDuring the COVID19 crisis, much of the activity from the beer sector was restricted as governments took drastic measures to mitigate coronavirus spread, trying to limit the exposure of customers and staff in social venues where they may have been at risk.
+Responding with solidarityDuring the COVID19 crisis, much activity from the beer sector was restricted as governments took drastic measures to mitigate coronavirus spread, trying to limit the exposure of customers and staff in social venues where they may have been at risk.

 During the first lockdown, people were not able to socialise and connect in person.
 Things moved quickly: